Leokuf/Codex/Languages/C-sharp.md

 - Block comments
 - Single line comments
 - XML documentation
--- Can be extracted into separate XML files during compilation -- Can be used to generate formal documentation
+-- Can be extracted into separate XML files during compilation.
+-- Can be used to generate formal documentation.

 ------------------------------
 Anonymous Types: